bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 [BC Petroleum and Natural Gas Act Definitions](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/00_96361_01#section1)

 *  **Credential Holders**: BC Petroleum and Natural Gas Operators
+*   **Title Holder**: A person and/or a company in whose name a PNG title document is recorded in the division records

 ## 2.2.
 Risk Assessment
 TBD